feum-aarhus/feum-platform/_pages/terms.md

   ### Ticket Refund policies

   We can refund your ticket if you email us at [hello@feum.net](mailto:hello@feum.net) with the subject “Refund”.
 Please note that it takes 5-10 days to get the money back.
-We can refund the ticket 2 days prior to the event, so make sure you contact us by the 22nd of July.
+We do not accept ticket refunds later than 24 hours before the event starts.

   ### Data privacy